Randyhuls/dojo-in-react/README.md

 ```

-If you wish to only listen to specific prop changes, you can pass an string array through the `subscripedProps` prop.
+If you wish to only listen to specific prop changes, you can pass an string array through the `subscribedProps` prop.

 ```typescript
 <ReactInDojoButton